 Course Sequence for the Economics Major

-First, consult the online course catalog (link at right).
+First, consult the online course catalog.
 Economics majors are encouraged to take courses in mathematics, and since Math 107 is a prerequisite for ECO 230, they should consider taking Math 107 to fulfill their Gen Ed requirement in Mathematics.

 While there is no single best path through the Economics major, some are better than others.
 The following is a set of guidelines that we believe is the best path through the major for most students.